 December 28, 2018

 Jean Baronas, California Energy Commission; Gerhard Achtelik, California Air Resources Board

-The Joint Agency Staff Report on Assembly Bill 8: 2017 Annual Assessment of Time and Cost Needed to Attain 100 Hydrogen Refueling Stations in California (2017 Joint Report) follows two previously published joint reports in accordance with Assembly Bill 8 (AB 8) (Perea, Chapter 401, Statutes of 2013).
-The 2017 Joint Report updates the time and cost assessments for establishing a network of publicly available hydrogen refueling stations to support the fuel cell electric vehicle (FCEV) market under the California Energy Commission's Alternative and Renewable Fuel and Vehicle Technology Program (ARFVTP).
+The Joint Agency Staff Report on Assembly Bill 8: 2018 Annual Assessment of Time and Cost Needed to Attain 100 Hydrogen Refueling Stations in California (2018 Joint Report) is in accordance with Assembly Bill 8 (AB 8) (Perea, Chapter 401, Statutes of 2013).
+The 2018 Joint Report contains time and cost assessments for the network of publicly available hydrogen refueling stations to support the fuel cell electric vehicle market under the California Energy Commission’s Alternative and Renewable Fuel and Vehicle Technology Program (ARFVTP).

-As of November 15, 2017, 31 open retail stations sell hydrogen for use as a transportation fuel to the public, and another 34 stations are planned to become open retail in California.
-Together, these are the 65 stations funded by the ARFVTP to date, including those awarded funding by the Energy Commission in 2017, which are nearly two-thirds of the 100-station milestone in AB 8.
+As of December 21, 2018, 38 ARFVTP-funded retail stations selling hydrogen as a transportation fuel to the public, and another 26 stations are in development to become open retail, in California.
+The ARFVTP funded these 64 stations, which meet nearly two-thirds of the 100-station AB 8 milestone.